brianpetro/Smart-Connections-Docs/Smart Connect/Smart Environments in Smart Connect.md

-## Introduction to Smart Environments
+### 1. Overview

 Smart Environments are a core component of the Smart Connect app.
 They define the connection between your notes and the AI, specifying which notes are accessible and how they are processed.
-By configuring Smart Environments, you enable seamless interaction between your Obsidian vault and AI-powered features.

-## Creating a New Smart Environment

-### Entering Your Email and Connection Key
-To begin using Smart Environments, you need to enter your email and connection key:
-1. Open the **Smart Connect** app.
-2. Enter your **Email** and **Connection Key** in the respective fields.
-3. Restart the application to apply the changes.

-### Adding a New Environment
-After restarting, you can add a new Smart Environment:
-1. Click on the **Smart Environments** section.
-2. Since no environments are found initially, click the **New Environment** button.
-3. A prompt will highlight the **Folder** setting.
-4. Click on the **Folder** field to select your Obsidian vault folder.
-	- Navigate to the location of your Obsidian vault and select it.
-5. The new environment will appear in the Smart Environments list.

-### Renaming the Environment
-For compatibility with Obsidian-specific features, rename the environment to match your vault name:
-1. Right-click on the new environment and select **Rename**.
-2. Enter the exact name of your Obsidian vault.
-3. Press **Enter** to save the new name.

-## Smart Environment Settings

-### Overview of Settings
-When you expand your environment, you'll see various settings:
-- **Obsidian Vault Name**: Displays the name of your vault.
-- **Folder**: Shows the path to your Obsidian vault.
-- **Obsidian Vault Toggle**: Indicates whether the vault integration is active.
-	- This may be toggled on by default, especially if you have the Smart Connections Obsidian plugin running.
-- **Exclusion Settings**:
-	- **Untitled File Exclusion**: Excludes untitled files from processing.
-	- **Smart Chats File Exclusion**: Excludes Smart Chats files.
-	- These settings are synced from your Obsidian settings for Smart Connections.

-## Smart Sources

-### Understanding Smart Sources
-Smart Sources represent your notes in a format that the AI can process.
-They include settings that determine how your notes are embedded and used by the AI.

-### Embedding Settings
-- **Embedding Model**: Choose the model for embedding your notes.
-- **Other Settings**: Configure additional options similar to those in the Smart Connections plugin.

-### Smart Change
-The **Smart Change** feature wraps any changes made by the AI, allowing you to see both the original and modified versions.
-- In the Obsidian plugin, this translates into a UI where you can accept or reject changes.
-- To enable, toggle **Smart Change** to **On**.

-### Block Embeddings
-Block embeddings split your notes into smaller chunks (blocks), which are embedded individually alongside the entire note.
+By configuring Smart Environments, you enable seamless interaction between your Obsidian vault and AI-powered features for embedding and managing sources in structured environments.

+### 2. Creating and Managing Environments

+**2.1 New Environment**

+- **Creating a New Environment**:

+	- **Step 1**: Open the **Smart Connect** app.
+	- **Step 2**: If no environments are found, click the **New Environment** button.
+	- **Step 3**: Click on the **Folder** field to select your Obsidian vault folder.
+	- **Step 4**: The new environment will appear in the Smart Environments list.

+- **Renaming the Environment**:

+	- It's recommended to rename the environment to match your vault name for compatibility with Obsidian-specific features.
+		- Right-click on the new environment and select **Rename**.
+		- Enter the exact name of your Obsidian vault.
+		- Press **Enter** to save the new name.

+**2.2 Delete Environment**

+- **Deleting an Environment**:

+	- **Step 1**: In the **Smart Environments** section, locate the environment you wish to delete.
+	- **Step 2**: Right-click on the environment and select **Delete** (or click the delete icon if available).
+	- **Considerations**:
+		- Deleting an environment will remove its configuration and associated settings.
+		- Embedded data and settings specific to that environment will be lost.
+		- This action cannot be undone, so proceed with caution.

+### 3. Environment Configuration Settings

+**3.1 Name**

+- The **Name** field specifies the name of your Smart Environment.
+	- **Recommendation**: Set the environment name to match your Obsidian vault name.
+		- Ensures compatibility with Obsidian-specific features.
+		- Facilitates synchronization between the app and the Obsidian plugin.

+**3.2 Folder**

+- The **Folder** setting defines the directory where your notes are stored.
+	- **Selecting a Folder**:
+		- Click on the **Folder** field.
+		- Navigate to your Obsidian vault directory.
+		- Select the folder containing your notes.
+	- **Purpose**:
+		- Specifies the source of notes for embedding and AI interaction.

+**3.3 Obsidian Vault Toggle**

+- The **Obsidian Vault Toggle** indicates whether the environment is linked with an Obsidian vault.
+	- **Activating the Toggle**:
+		- Toggle it **On** if you're using Obsidian.
+		- May be toggled on by default if the Smart Connections Obsidian plugin is running.
 	- **Benefits**:
+		- Synchronizes settings between Smart Connect and Obsidian.
+		- Shares the same Smart Environment configuration file.
+		- Ensures compatibility with Obsidian-specific features.

+**3.4 File Exclusions**

+- **Purpose**: Exclude specific files from being embedded and processed by the AI.
+- **How to Set File Exclusions**:
+	- In the environment settings, find the **File Exclusions** field.
+	- Enter the names or patterns of files to exclude (e.g., `Untitled.md`, `Smart Chats.md`).
+- **Usage**:
+	- Prevents certain files from being included in embeddings.
+	- Useful for excluding temporary files or notes not relevant to AI interactions.

+**3.5 Folder Exclusions**

+- **Purpose**: Exclude entire folders from embedding and AI processing.
+- **How to Set Folder Exclusions**:
+	- Locate the **Folder Exclusions** field in the environment settings.
+	- Enter the names or paths of folders to exclude (e.g., `Templates/`, `Archive/`).
+- **Usage**:
+	- Excludes all notes within specified folders.
+	- Helps manage large vaults by omitting irrelevant sections.

+**3.6 Excluded Headings**

+- **Purpose**: Exclude specific headings or sections within notes from being embedded.
+- **How to Set Excluded Headings**:
+	- In the environment settings, find the **Excluded Headings** option.
+	- Enter the headings or patterns to exclude (e.g., `# Drafts`, `## Personal`).
+- **Usage**:
+	- Prevents sensitive or irrelevant sections from being processed.
+	- Enhances privacy and relevance of AI interactions.

+### 4. Smart Sources

+**4.1 Embedding Model**

+- **Description**: The **Embedding Model** determines how your notes are converted into vector representations for AI processing.
+- **Selecting a Model**:
+	- Choose from available models (e.g., `"TaylorAI/bge-micro-v2"`).
+	- Consider factors like model size and performance.
+- **Purpose**:
+	- Influences the quality and efficiency of AI understanding of your notes.

+**4.2 Minimum Embedding Length**

+- **Description**: Sets the minimum length for a note to be considered for embedding.
+- **Setting the Length**:
+	- Specify the minimum number of characters or words (e.g., 100 characters).
+- **Implications**:
+	- Shorter notes below this threshold are excluded from embedding.
+	- Optimizes performance by reducing unnecessary processing.

+**4.3 GPU Batch Size**

+- **Description**: Determines the number of embeddings processed simultaneously when using a GPU.
+- **Setting the Batch Size**:
+	- Enter a numerical value based on your GPU capabilities.
+	- Set to `0` to disable GPU processing.
-	- Improves search granularity.
+- **Guidance**:
-	- Enhances AI's ability to find relevant content.
+	- Larger batch sizes can improve speed but require more memory.
+	- Adjust according to your hardware specifications.

+**4.4 Legacy Transformers**

+- **Description**: Option to use older v2 transformer models instead of the default v3 models.
 - **When to Use**:
+	- If you experience issues with v3 models.
+	- For compatibility with previous setups.
+- **How to Enable**:
+	- Toggle **Legacy Transformers** to **On**.

+**4.5 Smart Change (Change Safety)**

+- **Description**: The **Smart Change** feature wraps AI-made changes, showing both original and modified versions.
+- **Benefits**:
+	- Protects against accidental deletions or overwrites.
+	- Allows you to review and accept or reject changes.
+- **In Obsidian**:
+	- Converts into a UI for managing changes within the plugin.
+- **How to Enable**:
+	- Toggle **Smart Change** to **On**.
+- **Recommendation**:
+	- Keep enabled to maintain control over AI interactions with your notes.

+### 5. Smart Blocks

+**5.1 Embed Blocks**

+- **Description**: Embedding blocks splits notes into smaller chunks (blocks), embedding them individually along with the whole note.
+- **How to Activate**:
+	- In the **Smart Sources** section, toggle **Embed Blocks** to **On** (default is **On**).
+- **Impact on Data Processing**:
+	- Enhances AI's ability to retrieve specific content.
+	- Increases the number of embeddings, potentially affecting performance.
+- **Use Cases**:
-	- Recommended if your notes are longer or contain headings and bullet points.
+	- Recommended for longer notes with headings and bullet points.
 	- Not necessary for very short or atomic notes.
-- **Enabling Block Embeddings**:
-	- Toggle **Block Embeddings** to **On** (should be on by default).

-## Managing Sources

-### Loading Sources
+### 6. Loading Sources

+- **Default Behavior**:
-By default, Smart Connect doesn't load all embeddings to start up faster.
-If ChatGPT requests content, it will automatically load the necessary sources.
+	- Smart Connect does not load all embeddings by default to improve startup speed.
+	- Automatically loads sources when ChatGPT requests content.

 - **Manual Loading**:

+	- **Load Sources**:
-	- Click **Load Sources** to manually load all embeddings.
+		- Click the **Load Sources** button to manually load all embeddings.
-	- Useful if you want all sources available immediately.
+		- Useful if you want immediate access to all notes.

-### Embedding Progress and Stats
+	- **Embedding Progress and Stats**:
-After loading, you can view:
-- **Embedding Percentage**: Shows how much of your content is embedded.
-- **Number of Sources**: Indicates total and embedded sources.
-- **Load Time**: Displays how long loading took.
+		- View embedding percentage, number of sources, and load time after loading.

-### Import and Refresh Actions
+- **Import and Refresh Actions**:

 	- **Run Import**:
 		- Processes new or updated notes for embedding.
-	- Use when you add significant new content.
+		- Use when you've added significant new content.
 	- **Refresh All**:
 		- Reprocesses all notes, applying current settings.
 		- Use after changing exclusion settings or other configurations.

-#### Updating Exclusion Settings
-If you change exclusion settings:
+- **Updating Exclusion Settings**:

-1. The embedding status may show as partially loaded.
+	- After changing exclusions, embeddings may show as partially loaded.
-2. Click **Refresh All** to reprocess notes based on new exclusions.
+	- Click **Refresh All** to reprocess notes with new settings.
-3. Wait for the process to complete to see updated stats.

-### Troubleshooting
+	- Monitor the embedding status to ensure completeness.

+- **Troubleshooting**:

 	- If embeddings aren't updating or sources aren't loading properly:
-	- Try clicking **Refresh All**.
+		- Click **Refresh All**.
-	- Use **Run Import** if embeddings are incomplete.
+		- Use **Run Import** if issues persist.
+	- Be aware of potential glitches; updates are ongoing to resolve them.

+### 7. Additional Considerations

+- **Performance Tips**:

+	- **Embed Blocks** increases the number of embeddings; consider disabling if performance is impacted.
+	- Adjust **Minimum Embedding Length** to exclude insignificant notes.

+- **Known Issues**:

-- **Note**: Some glitches may occur; these are being addressed in future updates.
+	- Some features may have glitches as improvements are in progress.
+	- Regularly update the app to benefit from bug fixes.

+- **Synchronization with Obsidian**:

+	- Matching the environment name with your vault name ensures seamless integration.
+	- Shared configurations enhance functionality between the app and plugin.

+- **Best Practices**:

+	- Regularly refresh embeddings after significant changes.
+	- Use file and folder exclusions to manage large volumes of notes.

+- **Feedback and Support**:

+	- Report errors or issues to support channels or the GitHub repository.
+	- Provide detailed information to assist in troubleshooting.